Atomicbeast101/hawk-backup-gkeep/README.md

 2) Run `extract.py` Python script to download all notes via API from Google Keep.
 3) Uploads that extracted data file to SFTP endpoint.
 5) Removes the data file from `/app/.downloads`.
+6) Checks SFTP endpoint for any old backups to remove.

 This uses [gkeepapi](https://github.com/kiwiz/gkeepapi) which is a 3rd-party unofficial Python package that leverages Android API endpoint to pull notes.
 Using Google Keep API with its official authentication method requires a Google Workspace account which costs money.
 Please expect that this can break if Google decides to change that old authentication.